wso2/docs-apk/en/docs/setup/prerequisites.md

 # Requirements
 To successfully deploy WSO2 APK in your environment, it's essential to meet certain minimum requirements.
-These requirements ensure that the deployment process is smooth, and the platform operates efficiently
+These requirements ensure that the deployment process is smooth, and the platform operates efficiently.

-# Package Manager Requirement
+### Package Manager Requirement

 Here are the requirements for the package manager to be used with this project: